Open Spaces Society: Supreme Court decisions

-The Moorside Fields Community Group attempted to registered the lands in 2016 under the Commons Act.
+The Moorside Fields Community Group attempted to register the lands in 2016 under the Commons Act.
 The local authority challenged the registration, wanting to retain control of the lands for future expansion of the nearby Moorside Primary School's playing fields.
-The Council's challenge failed in the High Court and then in the Court of Appeal; the registration of the land as a village green could proceed.
+The council's challenge failed in the High Court and then in the Court of Appeal; the registration of the land as a village green could proceed.
 Lancashire County Council subsequently appealed to the Supreme Court of the United Kingdom.

-In the appeal decision, cited as R (on the application of Lancashire County Council) (Appellant) v Secretary of State for the Environment, Food and Rural Affairs (Respondent) the Court overturned the previous judgments.
-At the same time, the Supreme Court also ruled against the registration of lands in a separate case in Surrey involving the 2.9 hectare Leach Grove Wood at Leatherhead, owned by the National Health Service.
-After publication of the decision in the Moorside Fields case, Lancashire County Council told the news media that the Court had "protect[ed] this land for future generations".
+In the appeal decision, cited as R (on the application of Lancashire County Council) (Appellant) v Secretary of State for the Environment, Food and Rural Affairs (Respondent) the Supreme Court overturned the previous judgments.
+At the same time, the court also ruled against the registration of lands in a separate case in Surrey involving the 2.9 hectare Leach Grove Wood at Leatherhead, owned by the National Health Service.
+After publication of the decision in the Moorside Fields case, Lancashire County Council told the news media that the court had "protect[ed] this land for future generations".